-Holland et al. (2007) found that during a 21 d adaptation period, feeding ad libitum or feeding a higher concentrate starter diet (88%, programme fed) was associated with greater BRD morbidity compared with a lower concentrate starter diet (64%) or with limited maximum intakes of 2.1, 2.3 and 2.5 times initial maintenance energy requirement.
-Unfortunately, this study did not monitor rumen pH or blood lactate concentrate diets, but it is likely that ruminal acidosis occurred with the ad libitum and high concentrate diets, and that this increased the incidence of BRD via the pathways outlined above.
+Holland et al. (2007) found that during a 21 d adaptation period, feeding ad libitum or feeding a higher concentrate starter diet (88% programme fed) was associated with greater BRD morbidity compared with a lower concentrate starter diet (64%) or with limited maximum intakes of 2.1, 2.3 and 2.5 times initial maintenance energy requirement.
+Unfortunately, this study did not monitor rumen pH or blood lactate concentrations, but it is likely that ruminal acidosis occurred with the ad libitum and high concentrate diets, and that this increased the incidence of BRD via the pathways outlined above.

-• Dietary Vitamin E - Australian meta-analysis of North American data.
+Dietary vitamin E - Australian meta-analysis of North American data.

 Delivery of supplemental antioxidant vitamins to cattle placed in feedlots might be expected to improve health and performance outcomes by reducing the effects of oxidative stress to which these cattle are exposed (Chirase et al., 2004).
 Meta-analytic procedures were used by Cusack et al. (2008) to assess published experiments on the effects of vitamin E supplementation in feedlot cattle.
-The health outcome of morbidity, and the production outcomes of average daily gain (ADG) and gain to feed ratio (G:F), were analysed.
+The health outcome of morbidity, and the production outcomes of ADG and G:F, were analysed.
 The authors concluded that supplemental dietary vitamin E should be fed within the NRC (1996) recommended range and that higher dietary inclusion rates do not consistently reduce BRD morbidity and are not profitable.

-• Implantation with Hormonal Growth Promotant - North American data.
+• Implantation with hormonal growth promotant - north American data.

-Robust studies with large sample sizes from North America have shown that implantation of cattle newly arrived at the feedlot with a hormonal growth promotant does not increase the risk of BRD (Richeson et al., 2015; Poe et al., 2013).
+Robust studies with large sample sizes from north America have shown that implantation of cattle newly arrived at the feedlot with a hormonal growth promotant does not increase the risk of BRD (Richeson et al., 2015; Poe et al., 2013).
 Further, Richeson et al. (2015) found there was no effect of hormonal growth promotant implantation on antibody titres in response to vaccination.
-Thus, not only is the risk of BRD unaffected, the BRD preventative measure of vaccination appears to also be unaffected by the use of hormonal growth promotants.
+Thus, not only is the risk of BRD unaffected, the BRD preventive measure of vaccination appears to also be unaffected by the use of hormonal growth promotants.